 In truth, £15,000 was a tough amount to cough up, but Djan put his foot down not only in finding the money, but also in finding a defence for it as well.
 In his view, this expensive commitment was necessary because the visit of Madrid would add an immeasurable amount of value to Ghana’s football.
-Alluding to the 1957 Ghana visit of Sir Stanley Matthews, the English football legend who was the first winner of the Balon d’Or, Djan said that Madrid were “a team of “Eleven Matthews.”
-Basically, he was expecting the Spanish giants to leave a trail of impact that would be many times that of Matthews’, an eventful visit in whose wake Ghana adopted modern football methods, paving way for a significant boom in growth.
+Alluding to the 1957 Ghana visit of Sir Stanley Matthews, the English football legend, Djan said that Madrid were “a team of “Eleven Matthews.”
+Basically, he was expecting the Spanish club to leave a trail of impact that would be many times that of Matthews’ - which had been an eventful visit in whose wake Ghana adopted modern football methods, paving way for a significant boom in growth.

 “Our interests in arranging this fixture is not to win,” Djan explained.
 “But to give our players a unique opportunity of rubbing shoulders with the best in the soccer world and to improve thereby.”